Learn powerful up to date methods from the experts that will stop mice in their tracks and get rid of them for good.

-Though rarely fatal it does cause severe stomach distress and flu-like symptoms including fever, chills and muscle aches.
+Though rarely fatal it does cause severe stomach distress and flu-like symptoms including fever, chills, and muscle aches.

 Diseases That Are Indirectly Transmitted By Mice

 These are just a few of the 35+ disorders people can catch from being in the same environment as mice.
 A completely different set of concerns become involved by what is called secondary vectors.
-Mice are prone to being infested with ticks and fleas that can provide a completely different pathway for people to become infected with diseases.
+Mice are prone to be infested with ticks and fleas that can provide a completely different pathway for people to become infected with diseases.

 The most common vector-borne disease in the United States Lyme Disease is spread to humans when they are bitten by an infected black-legged tick.
 Symptoms can include migraines, fever, fatigue, headache, and a distinctive skin rash called erythema.
-Left untreated Lyme Disease can affect the heart muscle, joints and central nervous system.
+Left untreated Lyme Disease can affect the heart muscle, joints, and central nervous system.

 One of the deadliest tick-borne diseases in the United States RMSF is transmitted when infected ticks bit a human and transmit the Rickettsia rickettsi bacteria to them.
-Its symptoms include: fever, headache, lack of appetite, muscle pain, nausea, rash, stomach pain and vomiting.
+Its symptoms include fever, headache, lack of appetite, muscle pain, nausea, rash, stomach pain, and vomiting.
 Due to its severe nature immediate medical care should be sought if you believe you may have been bitten by a tick infected with RMSF.

 How to Get Rid of Mice For Good

 How easy or difficult it is to get rid of mice in your home or business depends on several factors.
-The particular type of mice you have, how long they have been there, the age and type of construction used in the building, the availability of food and nesting sites and whether you have a mouse or a full-blown infestation are just a few things that need to be taken into consideration if you want to permanently eradicate mice from the structure.
+The particular type of mice you have, how long they have been there, the age and type of construction used in the building, the availability of food and nesting sites, and whether you have a mouse or a full-blown infestation are just a few things that need to be taken into consideration if you want to permanently eradicate mice from the structure.